-I’d thought the best way is to google fast easy budget recipes, but many of these recipes don’t deliver on their promises.
+I used to think that the best way is to google ‘fast easy budget recipes’, but many of these recipes don’t deliver on their promises.
 Neither are they fast or cheap.
 I wasted my time as a result.

 (This post contains affiliate links.
 I may receive a small compensation if you purchase through these links.
 You do not pay extra.
 Please read my disclosure policy.
 I recommend only products that I trust, would love to use and have received positive reviews).

 Then I came across $5 Meal Plan, a meal plan service where all the hard work has been done for you.